raibtoffoletto/chocolat-shop/README.md

 }
 ```

-And let's create a `Controllers/ProductsController.cs` in the same fashion:
+And we will create a `Controllers/ProductsController.cs` in the same fashion:

 ```cs
 using ChocolateStores.Context;